itobey/fddb-exporter/README.md

 - Docker or Java 21+ runtime environment
 - A valid FDDB.info account
 - MongoDB instance (can be run using the provided Docker Compose file)
+- InfluxDB instance (optional, but recommended for storing daily totals)

 ## Technology Stack